bjornharvold/bearchoke/README.md

 **On the backend, the framework gives you:**

-* Spring Security authentication implementations with a device agnostic session manager to help keep state across devices and protocols.
+* Spring Security [pre-]authentication implementations with a device agnostic session manager to help keep state across devices and protocols.
-* Spring Social implementations.
-Current profiles are embedded, mongodb and jpa.
 * Beans to help you quickly get set up with using Command Query Responsibility Segregation (CQRS) and Enterprise Integration Patterns (EIP).
 * Examples on how to create versioned, REST based, controller request mappings using Spring Web MVC.
 * Examples on how to create Web Socket URL mappings using Spring Web Socket with StompJS.
-* Spring Profiles so you can choose what type of authentication implementation you want to use.
-Current profiles are embedded, mongodb and jpa.
-	* Embedded is a pure in-memory configuration (except you still need to have Redis and RabbitMQ running)
-	* MongoDb uses MongoDb to store its authentication tokens and user profiles
-	* Jpa uses DerbyDb to store its authentication tokens and user profiles You are not restricted to just using one Spring profile at the time, but it is easier if you choose one persistence implementation and run with it.
-If your project requires a NoSQL database for example, choose the 'mongodb' profile.
+* Spring Profiles for custom deployment configurations.

 **On the frontend, the framework gives you:**